Easter mona: Origins

-The tradition is often traced back to feasts that Roman shepherds celebrated with cakes or the Beltane, a Celtic festival that was celebrated in the month of May and where pastries with eggs were consumed.
+The tradition is also traced back to feasts that Roman shepherds celebrated with cakes or the Beltane, a Celtic festival that was celebrated in the month of May and where pastries with eggs were consumed.

 Production and varieties

-Nowadays, the mona comes in all shapes and sizes, when previously they were generally round, like a rosca.
-Initially, the mona was a cake made with sugar or other sweeteners, and contained hard boiled eggs.
-However, in most parts of Catalonia over time the eggs were replaced by chocolate, and it eventually became the focus of the mona.
-In Valencia and Murcia, on the other hand, the recipe has not changed and still has the original form of a pastry with the hard-boiled egg on it.

-Currently in Valencia, the Easter mona can be found with a hard-boiled egg on top or with an egg-white caramel, which is cooked along with the mona.
-In Valencia there are areas where the mona is typical all year, without the hard-boiled egg on it, but it often has different names such as tonya, panou, pa socarrat, and coca bova, among other alternatives.
+Traditionally, the Easter mona has been a round cake like made with a hard-boiled eggs on top cooked along with the mona, but nowadays, in most parts of Catalonia the eggs have been replaced by chocolate eggs or figures till became the focus of the mona.
+However, in Valencia and Murcia the traditional recipe has not changed and even there are places where the monas are typical all year, without the hard-boiled egg on it, often under different names such as tonya, panou, pa socarrat, panquemado or coca bova, among other alternatives.

 Tradition

 In almost all Catalonia and Valencia, it is customary for godparents to give the mona to their godchild on Easter Sunday.
 On Easter Monday, families or groups of friends gather together and go somewhere, especially the countryside, to eat the mona.
 Traditionally, the age of the children was reflected in the number of eggs in the mona, until they were 12 years old.
 Currently, it is common for godparents to give the mona to their godchildren throughout their lives.

 The Easter mona tradition is tied to that of bakers, who make works of art with pastry and chocolate, and since the mid-nineteenth century, mones have lost their initial simplicity, making their presentation more complex, for they must be elaborated with caramelized sugar, sugar almonds, jams, crunchy toppings, or silver anise, before being decorated with painted Easter eggs or figures made from porcelain, wood, cardboard or fabric.